-The Caribbean is a melting pot of cultures and these international influences, from Europe and America to Asia and the Middle East, all feature heavily in the region's cooking alongside delicious home-grown specialities.
+The Caribbean is a melting pot of cultures and these international influences, from Europe and America to Asia and the Middle East, all feature heavily in the region's cooking alongside delicious home-grown specialties, it's simply sublime.

 Add to this the cruising hotspot's abundant supply of seafood, freshly-picked tropical fruits and tantalizing spices, and the result is a varied, vibrant and wonderfully flavour-packed cuisine.
-What's more, whether you're after classical fine dining or a street food snack on your charter vacation, the Caribbean has it covered.
+What's more, whether you're after classical fine dining or a street food snack on your yacht charter vacation, the Caribbean has got you covered.

 Pork and peppers feature heavily on dinner plates throughout the island, with roast pig on a spit a particular favourite.
 But yacht-goers after a more exclusive dining experience will not be disappointed with the choice of first-rate restaurants in the capital city of San Juan.

 Spearheaded by Michelin-starred chef Juan Jose Cuevas, 1919 Restaurant offers contemporary fine dining with locally sourced produce, award-winning Augusto’s Cuisine is popular among the city’s elite and Santaella serves up modern Puerto Rican fare in industrial-chic surrounds.

-Away from the city, a tantalizing array of fried snacks can be sampled at roadside stalls.
+Away from the city on your Caribbean charter, a tantalizing array of fried snacks can be sampled at roadside stalls.
 It’s definitely worth stepping ashore to try out the coconut arepas, beef-filled plantains known as piononos, and bacalaítos, a mix of pancake dough and salted cod.